-Amount and Length of Award
+Amount and Length of Awards

-OJJDP anticipates that it will make one award of as much as \$225,000 for a 12-month period.
+OJJDP expects to make one award of as much as \$1,306,632 for a 12-month project period.
 The amount is for the entire award period.
-Supplemental funding may be made annually for as long as 2 additional years, depending upon grantee performance and the availability of funds.
+If the awardee demonstrates significant progress toward implementing project activities and achieving project goals, OJJDP may continue the award for as many as 2 additional years, subject to the availability of funds.